inform-us/requirements_specifications/informus/rules/Delirium.md

 1) If the latest (real or forward-filled) CAM-ICU score reading this shift= negative: ‘GREEN’; design = green filled bed
 2) If the latest (real or forward-filled) CAM-ICU score reading this shift = positive: ‘RED’; design = red filled bed
-3) If the latest CAM-ICU score is positive, but the latest RASS is not within 75 minutes (06:00 - 21.59) or 4 hours and 15 minutes (night), label bed as CAM-ICU positive, RASS overdue.
+3) If the latest CAM-ICU score is positive, but the latest RASS is not within 75 minutes (06:00 - 21.59) or 4 hours and 15 minutes (22:00 - 05:59), label bed as CAM-ICU positive, RASS overdue.
-4) If the latest CAM-ICU score is negative, but the latest RASS is not within 4 hours and 15 minutes (22:00 - 05:59) or 4 hours and 15 minutes (night), label bed as CAM-ICU positive, RASS overdue.
+4) If the latest CAM-ICU score is negative, but the latest RASS is not within 75 minutes (06:00 - 21.59) or 4 hours and 15 minutes (22:00 - 05:59), label bed as CAM-ICU positive, RASS overdue.
-5) If there is no CAM-ICU score since the start of the shift (since 08:00 day or 20:00 night) ‘missing’: ‘missing’; design = white filled bed with red hashed outline
+5) If there is no CAM-ICU score since the start of the current shift (since 08:00 day or 20:00 night) ‘missing’: ‘missing’; design = white filled bed with red hashed outline
-6) If the latest CAM-ICU score not applicable as RASS score has fallen to -4- or -5: ‘assessment not required (RASS is -5 or -4)’ design = white filled bed with blue hashed outline (RASS pips CAM-ICU)
+6) If the latest CAM-ICU score is not applicable as RASS score has fallen to -4- or -5: ‘assessment not required (RASS is -5 or -4)’ design = white filled bed with blue hashed outline (RASS pips CAM-ICU)
     - This logic is applied across all epochs, so we override the CAM-ICU score for a particular row if RASS falls below -3.
-7) CAM-ICU with a null RASS - label as either: `positive with no RASS` or `negative with no RASS`

 ![image](https://github.com/inform-us/requirements_specifications/assets/167782531/1281d06f-09e7-42ca-9d60-c2c03701a970)